 Assemble all of the ingredients, cook the meat, and start layering.
 It's fun.
 Even the kids can help with this part.

-Add some meat.
+• Add some cooked taco meat.

-Then another tortilla, and repeat.
+• Add some shredded cheese.
+Then add another tortilla, and repeat.

-Top with a final, fourth tortilla.
+• Top with a final, fourth tortilla.

-Place some foil on the pan to keep the water out.
+• Place some foil on the pan to keep the water out.

-Set the pan on the trivet with handles and set them into the pot that has 1 1/2 cups of water in it.
+Set the pan on the trivet with handles and set them into the pot that has 1 ½ cups of water in it.

 Instant Pot Taco Pie is a fun and tasty recipe to make in your pressure cooker.
 Tortillas, refried beans, salsa, meat, and cheese come together to create a layered Mexican Pie!
 Delicioso!